 What put you on the path to your current role?

-What’s the most underrated activity or place in Seattle?
+Most underrated activity in Seattle?